zchking/docs/pages/katalon-studio/docs/mobile-on-windows.md

 -----------------------

 *   Turn on the phone's developer mode (go to **Settings** > **Developer options**).
-*   Connect your Android Phone to your computer via a USB cable.
-Just confirm if prompted to accept/trust the device.In the Developer Options on Mobile User Interface, please enable:
+*   Connect your Android phone to your computer via a USB cable.
+Just confirm if prompted to accept/trust the device.
+In the **Developer Options** on your mobile user interface, enable:
 - USB debugging – Debug mode when USB is connected
 - Install via USB – Allow installing apps via USB
 - USB debugging (Security Setting) – Allow granting permissions and simulating input via USB debugging